gemfire/spring-data-for-vmware-gemfire/documentation/preface.md

 limitations under the License.
 -->

-Spring Data for VMware GemFire focuses on integrating the Spring Framework's powerful, non-invasive programming model and concepts with GemFire to simplify configuration and development of Java applications when using GemFire as you data management solution.
+[spring-data-gemfire-name] focuses on integrating the Spring Framework's powerful, non-invasive programming model and concepts with [vmware-gemfire-short-name] to simplify configuration and development of Java applications when using [vmware-gemfire-short-name] as you data management solution.

-This document assumes you already have a basic understanding of, and some familiarity with, the core Spring Framework and GemFire concepts.
+This document assumes you already have a basic understanding of, and some familiarity with, the core Spring Framework and [vmware-gemfire-short-name] concepts.

 While every effort has been made to ensure this documentation is